Amb (princely state): Muhammad Akram Khan Tanoli

-The next chief of the Tanoli, a son of Jahandad Khan Tanoli, was Akram Khan Tanoli KCSI 68–1907).
+The next chief of the Tanoli, a son of Jahandad Khan Tanoli, was Akram Khan Tanoli KCSI (1868–1907).
 He was a popular chief.
 During his tenure, the fort at Shergarh was built along with forts in Dogah and Shahkot.
 His rule was a peaceful time for Tanawal.
-He opposed construction of schools in the state, on advice given by British.
+He constructed schools in the state on the advice of the British.

 Muhammad Khan Zaman Khan Tanoli

 Khan Zaman Khan Tanoli succeeded his father, taking over the reins of power in Tanawal in Amb.
 He helped the British in carrying out the later Black Mountain (Kala Dhaka/Tor Ghar) expeditions.

 Muhammad Farid Khan Tanoli

 Muhammad Farid Khan Tanoli had good relations with Muhammad Ali Jinnah and Liaqat Ali Khan.
 His contributions to the Pakistan movement have been acknowledged by letters from Jinnah.
 In 1947, he acceded his state to Pakistan by signing the Instrument of Accession in favour of Pakistan.
-In 1969, the state was incorporated into the North West Frontier Province (now Khyber-Pakhtunkhwa) and in 1972, the Government of Pakistan ceased to recognise the royal status of the Nawab.
+In 1969, the state was incorporated into West Pakistan (now part of the province of Khyber-Pakhtunkhwa, Pakistan) and in 1972, the Government of Pakistan ceased to recognise the royal status of the Nawab.